0xswitch/orwell/README.md

 }
 ```

 And you should be ready.

+All the commands output will be stored in `/home/$USER/.logged/$tmux_session_name/cmd-sha1.log`.

 You can also add a fzf binding to list your command wih a simple keyboard shortcut (here ctrl+j).
 Warning shitty code.